 I hope this sheds some light.
 I’d love to hear your thoughts.

-I offer a complete guide to respectful boundaries in my new book:
+I also offer a comprehensive guide to respectful boundaries in my book:

 (Photo by gilcreque on Flickr)